stephanlphilips/DM_solver/README.md

 ```bash
 make
 ```
-It might by that you need to manually link the armadillo library (e.g. an error one `#include <armadillo>`), this can by done by adjusting the `CPPFLAGS` and the `LDLIBS` makefile, to the folder on your system where the library is installed (example formatting in the makefile).

 If using brew in OS X, it is likely that clang will will be selected as your default compiler, this can resolved by adjusting the `CC` and `CCX` variables in the makefile, e.g. when gcc-12 is installed:
 ```
 CC  = gcc-12
 CXX = g++-12
 ```
+It might by that you need to manually include the armadillo library (e.g. an error on `#include <armadillo>`), this can by done by adjusting the `ARMA_lib` variable in the makefile to the location where the library is located.

 Documentation
 -------------